 1. Adjust your diet to your hormonal needs

-Eat more protein → Helps maintain muscle mass and gives a long-lasting feeling of satiety.
-Think chicken, fish, eggs and vegetable proteins.
+Eat more protein → Helps maintain muscle mass and keeps you feeling full for longer.
+Think chicken, fish, eggs, and vegetable proteins.

-Choose healthy fats → Avocados, nuts, olive oil and fatty fish support your hormone balance.
+Choose healthy fats → Avocados, nuts, olive oil and oily fish support your hormone balance.

 Drink enough water → This aids digestion and prevents your body from retaining fluid.